samd-systems/palo-alto-labs/OSPF-Configuration-on-Palo-Alto-NGFW/README.md

 ![Validation](validation-2.png)

-# Lab – OSPF Configuration and Management
+# Lab – OSPF Configuration and Management on Palo Alto NGFW

 ## Overview
 This lab demonstrates OSPF Area 0 control-plane behavior between a Palo Alto Networks NGFW and Cisco routing peers.
 The focus is on adjacency formation, route propagation, and next-hop resolution.